 The strip club called “Safari” is a real place in Berlin and the woman on stage performing a Snow White act actually worked there.

 Joe Wright’s mother painted the fish mural behind the boys playing Foosball and she made the mostly unseen wolf dressed as grandmother that sat in the bed at Mr. Grimm’s place.
-The abandoned amusement park was a real location found by the director’s sister and fortuitously included the wolf’s mouth cave, out of which Marissa stepped to face Hanna.
+The abandoned amusement park was a real location (Spreepark Berlin) found by the director’s sister and fortuitously included the wolf’s mouth cave, out of which Marissa stepped to face Hanna.

 Erik’s underground fight scene was done with a single Steadicam on the 6th and last take, as they had run out of time (last day in country).
 Joe Wright said he wasn’t sure the distressed look on Eric Bana’s face was acting.